 Those with dry or damaged hair will enjoy using sea moss gel as a hair mask.
-Apply 1-2 tablespoons of sea moss gel to your hair and leave it on for 30 minutes before rinsing it off with warm water.
+Apply 1-2 tablespoons of the gel to your hair and leave it on for 30 minutes before rinsing it off with warm water.
 Adding olive oil will help you retain more moisture in your hair.

 9. As a skin-soothing lotion

 Sea moss gel is a great way to soothe a variety of skin conditions.
 It’s incredibly easy to make, and you can store it in your refrigerator for up to 10 days before making another batch.
 It’s also vegan and free of any harmful chemicals.
-Add 3 tablespoons of sea moss gel to 5 tablespoons of liquid oil such as sweet almond or coconut oil.
+Add 3 tablespoons to 5 tablespoons of liquid oil such as sweet almond or coconut oil.
 Apply it directly to your skin after a bath or shower.

 How to store Sea Moss Gel?

 - Place Irish moss in the refrigerator for about 10 days in a container with a tight-fitting lid or a glass jar with a lid.

 - Or, portion Irish moss mixture in freezer bags and store in the freezer for about 3 months.